COBOL: Report writer

 The report writer is a declarative facility for creating reports.
 The programmer need only specify the report layout and the data required to produce it, freeing them from having to write code to handle things like page breaks, data formatting, and headings and footings.

-Reports are associated with report files, which are files which may only be written to through report writer statements.
+Reports are associated with report files, which are files that may only be written to through report writer statements.

 FD report-out REPORT sales-report.

 Each report is defined in the report section of the data division.
 A report is split into report groups which define the report's headings, footings and details.
 Reports work around hierarchical control breaks.
 Control breaks occur when a key variable changes it value; for example, when creating a report detailing customers' orders, a control break could occur when the program reaches a different customer's orders.
-Here is an example report description for a report which gives a salesperson's sales and which warns of any invalid records:
+Here is an example report description for a report that gives a salesperson's sales and which warns of any invalid records: